 - NASA’s experiments with packet videoconferencing at a data rate of 2 frames per second, extolling the virtue of distance learning and expertise sharing (ahem, MOOCs).
 “In 3-5 years we expect to put this in every school system in the country.”
 Yeah, that.

 - Development of Mosaic as broadening access to internet.
 Love the NCSA dude saying “it’s not rocket science” with jazz hands.

 - Carl Malamud inventor of internet radio citing its virtue of allowing the individual to select what they wanted to listen to (precursor to podcasting)– but the best line “We want to see the Nina Totenbergs of the world showing up on the internet.
 We also want the individuals of the world being able to publish themselves” — a total set up for talking about narrating one’s work via blogging and onto ds106 to UMW Domains.

 - Brendan Kehoe answers what is the big deal about the internet.
 Author of Zen and the Art of the Internet says, “The chief benefit is that it is not owned by one company…. on the internet anyone can put any service on and do anything they want.”
 That is the internet we want, right?

 My thanks to George Siemens and the staff of the UTA LINK Lab for making this possible.

 So yes, I am nostalgic for that Original Style web, for good reason.
 We do not have to go back to the technology of 1989 or 1993, but it would sure to get the vision and sensibility back.

-The post "Wondering about Wonder at UT Arlington" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/09/wondering-about-wonder/) on September 15, 2014.
+The post "Wondering about Wonder at UT Arlington" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2014/09/wondering-about-wonder/) on September 15, 2014.